13jaque/desafio-vtexio-aws-idelfonso/docs/README.md

-# Hiring Coders - Desafio 2 - VTEX.IO E AWS
+# Hiring Coders - Challenge 3 - VTEX.IO E AWS

-Projeto criando com a finalidade de reproduzir uma copia do site www.upmedal.com.br como desafio 3 da Hiring Coders, usando VTEX.IO
+Project created with the purpose of reproducing a copy of www.upmedal.com.br as challenge 3 from Hiring Coders, using VTEX.IO

-# Tecnologias
+# Technologies

-VTEXIO
+1. VTEX.IO
-CSS
+2. CSS
-React
+3. React
-NodeJS
+4. NodeJS

 # Minimum Boilerplate Theme